 The Play Therapy Certificate program at Loma Linda University helped me understand how to work with children and families.
 As an early childhood educator, I wanted to see how theories of play and play therapy intersected, and how play could support children going through difficult times in their lives.
 LLU's program enhanced my understanding of children, youth, and behavioral health, and how to guide young ones toward wholeness.

-Completion of the Play Therapy certificate coursework at Loma Linda University does not include certification as a Registered Play Therapist.
-Individuals must apply to the Association for Play Therapy and complete all additional requirements.
-This program is not available to international students.
+Completion of the Play Therapy certificate coursework at Loma Linda University does not itself confer certification as a Registered Play Therapist.
+Graduates must apply to the Association for Play Therapy and fulfill all additional requirements independently.

 Apply Here